AdobeDocs/mix-modeler.en/help/models/overview.md

 ## Manage models

-To view a list of your current models, in the Adobe Mix Modeler interface:
+To view a table of your current models, in the Adobe Mix Modeler interface:

 1. Select ![](../assets/icons/FileData.svg) **[!UICONTROL Models]** from the left rail.

-1. You see a list of the current models.
+1. You see a table of the current models.

     The table columns specify details about the model.